Undergraduate Research

 DO include elements of your life story that specifically relate to the research, but remember the overall statement is about the research, not you.

-What if there’s a separate personal statement?
+What about the personal statement?

 Tedious to read: